ellielcarroll/A361-FinalProject/README.md

-GITIGNORE FILE
+ANALYSIS AND EXPLANATION

-Located in the diagrams/ folder:
+Located in the .pdf file:

 Explanation of scoping rules